guagliardod/engl3814_recipes/docs/breakfast_bowl_fm.md

 7. Turn on toaster oven to convection at 450 degrees for 7 minutes.
 > **Note:** To change to convection twist the top left nozzle until the screen says convection.
 8. When the time is done flip and put it on again for 8 more minutes.
-9. Take out and let cool
+9. Take out and let cool.

 ## How to warm up Sausage